-Some of these cringe-worthy job interview mistakes have been made by yours truly.
-To save the embarrassment, I won’t go into detail.
-Suffice to say that personal experience helped inform this list of the top 10 interview mistakes to avoid.
+A number of these cringe-worthy job interview mistakes have been made by yours truly.
+To save personal embarrassment, I won’t go into detail.
+Suffice to say that direct experience helped inform this list of the top 10 interview mistakes to avoid.

 Every job interview is important of course.
-The way you conduct yourself and the impression you make in answering questions has a huge impact on whether or not you land the job.
-Keeping that in mind, here are ten mistakes commonly made during the interview process, and how to avoid them.
+The way you conduct yourself and the impression you make in answering questions has a huge impact on whether or not you land the role.
+Keeping that in mind, here are ten common mistakes people make in a job interview, and how to avoid them.

-Most interview panels expect you to do significant research about your potential new employer before the interview.
-Showing up with having done basic research is a big mistake.
+Most interview panels expect you to do significant research about the job and your potential new employer before the interview.
+Showing up with having done basic research is a big interview mistake.

 You could easily be asked questions such as “Why do you want to work for us?” and “What are the biggest challenges you are likely to face in this role?”
 Not having a good answer to reel off can be embarrassing.

 Doing research about the employer in advance is vital.
 You should have a thoughtful response about why you want to work there specifically and not just at any similar organization.
 You should also know all about the current industry conditions that will impact your new job.
 Be abreast of any recent events relating to your prospective role.

 Remember that you could easily be competing against internal candidates for the job.
 They know their company extremely well.
 Detailed, better-informed answers from current employees could easily put to shame the glib answers that you make up on the spot.

 2. Showing an Abnormal Level of Confidence

 Most people entering a job interview try to avoid the problem of being excessively nervous.
 A lack of confidence can make for a painful interview, a poor impression and weak answers to questions.